zurilg/Scrabble/README.md

 To execute Scrabble, the following must be installed:
 - [x] Oracle OpenJDK version 22 (or higher)

+Must include the dictionary text file in the same directory as the JAR file.

 ## Usage

 1. Download the zip file containing the source code and executable file of Scrabble.